 Another danger contained in Dawson’s book is her attempt to lift Hobbes off his materialist's feet.
 She states "what he wants to teach us, in addition to how we can escape debilitating fear, is what it means to be free, and what it means to be good, to show us that – even at our most rational – we are pressed on by our desires, and that we must be ever watchful of the dangers of language and religion.
 Even if we violently disagree with Hobbes much or indeed most of the time, he can teach us to meditate more carefully than we are accustomed on the subjectivity, motivations, and opinions which structure our lives”.

-It is not in the realm of this review to examine the relationship between Hobbes and Locke, but both were instrumental in establishing an early materialist world outlook.
+It is not in the realm of this review to examine the relationship between Hobbes and Locke, but both were instrumental in establishing a new materialist world outlook.
 Dawson’s paragraph is a direct repudiation of much of the 17th century's materialist philosophy.

 Hobbes was not an isolated individual philosopher and had support from philosophers such as Spinoza on the continent.
 It is a shame from Dawson's book that you do not get a clear picture of Hobbes influence on writers from abroad, particularly in Europe.
 According to Quentin Skinner, the writers on the continent had a much clearer picture as to the importance of Hobbes work than in Britain.
 One of his most famous readers was the writer Spinoza.
 According to Quentin Skinner, "it is a commonplace that Spinoza's Tractatus Politics shows the effects of critical reflection on Hobbes's theory in its content and terminology as well as method."
 Even his enemies had a grudging admiration for him, the third Earl of Shaftesbury "I must confess a genius and even an original among these later leaders in philosophy."